 Ideally, the analytical procedure provides precise and accurate results.
 However, in reality, results from the analysis are subject to a certain standard deviation.
 Such standard deviation may be the combined result of several contributing factors and overall, the accuracy of an analytical result reflects two types of error: Random errors related to precision and systematic errors relating to bias.
 In a programme like PLAP, it is relevant to consider possible changes in analytical reliability over time.
 As random and systematic errors may change over time, it is relevant to distinguish between standard deviations resulting from within-day variation as opposed to those associated with between-day variation in the analytical results.
 To this end, control samples are included in the analytical process as described above.
-Thus, from utilizing statistical analysis of the internal QA data provided by the laboratory, it is possible to separate and estimate the different causes of the analytical variation in two categories: between-day variation and within-day variation (Funk et al., 1995; Miller et al., 2000).
-This kind of analysis can provide an extra indication of the reliability of the analytical results used in the PLAP.
+Thus, from utilizing statistical analysis of the internal QA data provided by the laboratory, it is possible to separate and estimate the different causes of the analytical variation in two categories: between-day variation and within-day variation of the reliability of the analytical results used in the PLAP.
 The statistical tool used is an analysis of variance (ANOVA) and encompasses all duplicate QA pesticide analyses (single analyses are excluded).
 The analysis can be divided into three stages: